 NYC mayor calls on feds to fix Puerto Rican canal

-Mayor Bill de Blasio visited the Canal Martin Pena with other elected officials and said later that nearly 27,000 residents of San Juan are affected by the contaminated waterway.
+De Blasio visited the Cano Martin Pena with other elected officials and said later that nearly 27,000 residents of San Juan are affected by the contaminated waterway.

-“We went to a neighborhood in distinct need that deserves help from our federal government,” he said, adding that Washington must “remember its obligation” to the U.S. territory.
+“We went to a neighborhood in distinct need that deserves help from our federal government,” he said, adding that the government must “remember its obligation to Puerto Rico.”

 Before touring the canal, de Blasio met with Puerto Rican Gov. Alejandro Garcia Padilla.

-Switching to Spanish, de Blasio said the Caribbean island “has a special place in our hearts” and offered praise for “the climate, the food and above all the people of Puerto Rico.”
+De Blasio switched to Spanish to say that the island “has a special place in our hearts” and to praise “the climate, the food and above all the people of Puerto Rico.”